 Here are the top four must-have qualities to look for in a payment processor:

 Your payments software and your checkout process should integrate.
-That’s to say, the device, terminal or POS system you use should reflect how your business operates, as well as the types of payments you want to accept and the back-end systems that you want your payments to connect to.
+That’s to say, the device, terminal or Point of Sale system you use should reflect how your business operates, as well as the types of payments you want to accept and the back-end systems that you want your payments to connect to.
 The more integration available the better.
 You want your payments to work in the interests of your business and your customers.

 Most businesses want to grow.
 Your payment processing system should be an agent in that growth, not an inhibitor.
 As you grow, your payment processing—the equipment and the provider—should expand with you.
 Even the smallest business can reach great heights with a point-of-sale solution that grows with the business— without the expense and hassle of time-consuming, costly upgrades and infrastructure changes.